 The image falls on the glasses with the correct focal length and is reflected on the retina.
 You are then able to see clearly without any blurs.

 When you are not able to see clearly in the near distance, you have farsightedness.
 You can clearly see things in the far distance but have difficulty with near objects.
 Convex lenses can solve this.
-The image is magnified and pass through the pupil.
+The image is magnified and passes through the pupil.
 It falls accurately on the retina, which in turn sends the information to the brain.

 Reading Glasses have convex lenses.
 If you have hyperopia, your prescription denotes it with a (+) sign.
 Your distance glasses have concave lenses and are denoted with a (-) sign.

 If the cornea is not round perfectly, you get distorted vision.
 You have an eye defect called astigmatism.
 The distortion causes the formation of a second focal point, causing you to see blurry visions.
-When the cornea is not perfectly spherical, the light rays falling on the eyes are focussed at a point except for a part of it, where the shape is irregular.
+When the cornea is not perfectly spherical, the light rays falling on the eyes are focused at a point except for a part of it, where the shape is irregular.

 You see blurry images either along the horizontal lines or vertical lines or both.
 You can have either myopia or hyperopia, and have astigmatism along with it.